 Health Maintenance Organizations (HMOs), and Preferred Provider Organizations (PPOs) have distinct and separate characteristics.
-Deciding which plan works best for you is dependent entirely on your and your family’s situation.
+Deciding which health insurance plan works best for you is dependent entirely on your and your family’s situation.

 Let’s detail the ins and out of each plan.
 What are the differences and similarities?
 How can each plan benefit you and your family?